Rule 10.50. Governing Committee of the Center for Judicial Education and Research

 The committee consists of at least the following members:

-(3)The Administrative Director of the Courts as an advisory member;
+(3)The Administrative Director as an advisory member;

 (4)The president of the California Judges Association or his or her designee as an advisory member; and